 Best Investments for $10

 Sometimes the best investment is an investment in yourself.
 With the proliferation of online courses these days, you can learn everything from how to operate a circular saw to how to write computer programs.
-With an online course — many of which are $10 or less — you can broaden your basic knowledge, learn employable skills or enjoy life-enhancing hobbies, from playing the guitar to arts and crafts.
+An online course — many of which are $10 or less — can help you broaden your basic knowledge, learn employable skills or enjoy life-enhancing hobbies, from playing the guitar to arts and crafts.
 You can even take courses from Ivy League schools for free.

 S&P 500 Index Fund

 A common complaint among investors is that they can’t participate in the stock market without a sizable amount of money, as fees would eat up most of the investment.
-The truth is that not only can small investors participate in the market, they can effectively track the returns of the overall market at an exceedingly low cost.
-The Schwab S&P 500 Index Fund, for example, is no-load and charges extremely low fees of just 0.03 percent annually.
+The truth is that not only can small investors participate in the market, but they can also effectively track the returns of the overall market at an exceedingly low cost.
+There are many types of Index Fund’s that offer competitive services.
+The Schwab S&P 500 Index Fund, for example, is no-load and charges extremely low fees of just 0.02% annually.
 The minimum investment for this fund is $1, so even with $10, you can start your investment program.

 Best Investments for $100

 With $100, you can invest in the markets or your future.
 Whether you’re buying a share or two of stock or just finding ways to build your professional skills, a Benjamin can do a lot when you invest it wisely.
 So consider skipping that dinner out for two this Friday night and put your money to work instead.